 Parents worry about children playing computer games and eating too much junk food at the same time.

 The growing size of children.

 Try and write 8-10 key words in one minute.
-Can you think of different ones too?
+Can y think of different words about the main idea too?